Freelancing is Solepreneurship, and it needs to be done with professionalism to make a name out of yourself.

 Voice call/Video Call:

 Depending upon the kind of client you are dealing with, video or voice chat could make things easier.
 You can connect with your client on Skype.
 Ensure that your client is reasonable enough, else you might get bombarded with messages from him all the time.

 Understand your client:

-Every human being is not the same and this is very true in Freelancing World.
-I deal with people who are highly professional and only thing they want to talk about is work and there are few clients who prefer talking in more friendly way and would like to know what’s going around.
-You need to understand every individual and give them treatment they deserve.
-This way you can make your one time client a returning client.
+Every human being is not the same, and this is very true in Freelancing World.
+I deal with people who are highly professional, and the only thing they want to talk about is work and there are few clients who prefer talking in the more friendly way and would like to know what’s going around.
+You need to understand every individual and give them the treatment they deserve.
+This way you can make your one-time client a returning client.

 Take the pain of educating your client:

-There are chances that your clients might not be so technically equipped and they might ask for something which is outdated.
-You should consider explaining the client why they should not consider selecting particular product and instead should consider another latest one.
+There are chances that your clients might not be so up to date with the latest trends, and they might ask for something which is outdated.
+You should consider explaining to the client why they should not consider selecting the particular product and instead should consider another latest one.
 This might not be an easy task, but if you accomplish it properly, you will buy an extra coffee and trust.
-Apart from freelancer, client would appreciate your knowledge and will also look for your inputs.
-If you find it time consuming, you can always maintain that such interaction would be chargeable according to your blog consultancy charges.
+Apart from freelancer, the client would appreciate your knowledge and will also look for your inputs.
+If you find it time-consuming, you can always maintain that such interaction would be chargeable, according to your blog consultancy charges.

-While dealing with client, try to keep yourself in their shoes and you will understand their need in better ways.
-One satisfied client is always better than 3-4 unsatisfied clients.
-You never know which client can become your regular client and probably he/she might refer some huge projects in future.
+While dealing with the client, try to keep yourself in their shoes and you will understand their need in better ways.
+One satisfied client can get you lot of referral clients.

-I have learned above tips from my experience of freelancing and I would appreciate if you share any Client relationship tips which you have learned from your experience.
+I have learned above tips from my experience of freelancing, and I would appreciate if you share any Client relationship tips that you have learned from your experience.
 If you always acted as client, I would love to know what do you expect out of your service provider.